hapax/hapax.github.io/assets/teaching.md

 sandpile.
 If a patch on the standing layer has slope greater than $\alpha$, it will shed grains into the rolling layer.
-If it has slope less than $\alpha$, the rolling layer will deposit grains onto the pile.
+If it has slope less than $\alpha$, a rolling layer can deposit grains onto the pile.

 <figure>